 Paper, water and waste

-Paper use, on the other hand, is much more responsive to managerial action.
-Although we have not set any quantitative targets, we have taken a number of measures to reduce the average amount of paper used by our employees in recent years.
-New IT solutions such as “pull printing” (which eliminates uncollected printouts), web-based collaboration and document management platforms have led to a decrease of paper use in all our locations.
-Thus, average paper use per employee fell by 13% across the whole Group and was 41.2% lower than in 2013.
+As paper use is more responsive to managerial action, we have taken a number of measures to reduce the average amount used by our employees in recent years.
+New IT solutions such as “pull printing” (which eliminates uncollected printouts), web-based collaboration and document management platforms have led to a significant decrease of paper use in all our locations.
+Average paper use per employee fell by 25% in 2017, mainly as a result of introducing pull printing at our US and UK locations, leading to a total reduction of more than 50% since 2013.